 "Take care now!"
 The mechanics waved as Vanilla turned around and exited the garage.
 Kain was at the foot of the ramp, several long wraps lying on the ground beside him.

 "Wow, those guys sure did a fantastic job.
 Well here's the shipment of carpets."
-The man said, then began to place the rolled up carpets onto the flatbed, securing them with a bungee cords.
+The man said, then began to place the rolled-up carpets onto the flatbed, securing them with bungee cords.

 "You two ready to go now?"
 Marjoram asked, to which Vanilla and Connie both nodded.
 Turning Marjoram pushed open the large wooden gate, opening the way to a narrow path that turned right.
 Following behind the yellow Trotmobile, Vanilla took in the sprawling sight of the river that ran below the tall mountain.
 The path turned right again to a sharp incline that terminated near a bridge that led to the river bank.
 But it was just as the group reached the midpoint of the hill that a tremor shook the ground beneath them.

 "What was that?!"
 Vanilla shouted, rocking forward in the seat of the Trotmobile as the ground continued to shake.

 "It is an earthquake?!"
 Connie looked around, fretful.

 "No. Look!"
 Basil yelled, leaning slightly out of Marjoram's Trotmobile to point towards the river below.
 Walking closer to the edge, Vanilla and Connie shared a gasp of surprise as a monstrous robotic elephant emerged from a gateway on the side of the mountain.
 The river was relatively deep, yet the water was but a mere puddle in the footfalls of the massive contraption.
 An insignia could be seen displayed all over; that of a masked, purple elephant.

 TO BE CONTINUED.